rubybeginnerstrack/class/README.md

 This creates a new markdown formatted post under `beginners-track/_posts` with the correct Yaml header.

 ## To deploy
-Save changes to gh-pages branch and push to github.
+Save changes to post and push to master on github.